EPCCed/wee_archie/windtunnel/Readme.md

 ```
 python Start.py
 ```
+Note on a Mac you will have to use `pythonw Start.py`, `pythonw` comes with the Anaconda Python distribution.
 A new window should open:

 ![Simulation start](imgs/Start_py.png)